 Ville joined Watsi on May 19th, 2014.
 Seven years ago, Ville joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ville's most recent donation traveled 5,100 miles to support Leakhen, a curious and playful student from Cambodia, for spinal surgery for her birth condition.
+Ville's most recent donation traveled 4,700 miles to support Elia, a three-year-old boy from Tanzania, to fund clubfoot repair surgery.

 Ville has funded healthcare for 100 patients in 12 countries.